Maren gardens in PA, specializing in earth-friendly, unconventional, creative, joyful artistry. She works for eco & climate health.

 If I wait until the back of the flower is the proper shade of drying out, there will be no seeds left on the reverse side.
 Yes, one can cover up the flower head with a cheesecloth or paper bag to prevent fly-by avian diners from taking the seeds before the human gardeners get them.
-But, I do not want to be bothered.
-So, maybe that should be illustrated by mistake number 4.
+But, I did not want to be bothered.
+So, maybe that should be illustrated by mistake number four.

 Mistake Number Four

 Neglecting or forgetting to put bags over the flower heads to protect them from birds.